zongruxie4/godev/docs/REFACTOR_MCP_CHANNEL.md

 1. ✅ DevTUI updated to use `chan<- string`
 2. ✅ TinyWasm updated to use `chan<- string`

-Then GoLite can be updated to match the new interface.
+Then TinyWasm can be updated to match the new interface.

 ## Notes
 - No test files need updating (mcp_test.go tests tool stubs, not Execute functions)